 One of the most fun surf style tricks that James Walker created on his Flyboy was the Blender, it is a sequential combination of a surface reverse into a surface 360.
 It’s a great carved sequence of tricks and it’s one that many advanced level riders can accomplish.
 Of course you’ll want to have two tricks under your belt, the surface reverse and then also a surface 360.

 We have two resources for you, one is the Flyboy Flickr album of the Blender and then also a trimmed down video of just the Blender over on YouTube.
 We should also say, we freely share these pictures and the other resources, because we are in the business of selling boards!
 We want you to learn and ride better and guess what board you’ll see those tricks performed on?!
 A Flyboy!
 We are just ridiculously supportive of the wakesurfing community.
 We understand you can’t always travel for lessons and hiding all your tricks until some contest with the idea that somehow you’ll win, man we guess is a good strategy of you are in the business of winning, but we aren’t, we sell boards.
 We support riders and the wakesurf community we WANT you to ride better and we understand that virtually everyone watches James’ videos.
 We want that!
 James wins a lot, but he is far more supportive of the community and his customers and potential customers to be so self-focused as NOT to help folks out.

 Ok, so with that editorial out of the way, we’ll continue with the Blender tutorial.
 Let’s introduce the resources.
 First up is the video.

-For our mobile enabled friends, here is a link to that crazy surface sequence, in case the embed above didn’t work.
+For our mobile enabled friends, here is a link to the Blender video, if the embed above didn’t work for you.

 Thanks so much for following along, we appreciate it and hope this short tutorial helps!
 Start landing Blenders!